 Forget it.

-The Associated Press is reporting that Il Papa, Pope Francis hits Cuba.
+The Associated Press is reporting that Il Papa, Pope Francis, hits Cuba.

-Is he with Cuber tomorrow?
+Is he with Cuba tomorrow?

 I'm getting confused.

-The trip, I don't know when he's going to be in the states.
+The trip, I don't know when he's going to be in the States.

-AP has a story says Pope Francis plans to meet with Cuba's president.
+It says Pope Francis plans to meet with Cuba's president.

 That'd be Raul Castro.

-Pope Francis plans to meet with Cuba's president and its priests, it's young and its sick, its churchgoers and its seminarians, as he travels around Cuba starting Saturday.
+Pope Francis plans to meet with Cuba's president and its priests, its young and its sick, its churchgoers and its seminarians, as he travels around Cuba starting Saturday.

 But he will not meet with Cuban dissidents.